mbbx6spp/seckey-workshop/README.md

 To verify this is running appropriate and reading your card:

-1. Put your security key into a USB slow.
+1. Put your security key into a USB slot.
 2. Type `pcsc_scan -n`. (^C to exit.)
 3. Output should show your card's information.